boz-tcm/intro-to-fintech-challenge/README.md

     * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-        `According to personal firsthand conversations with Morningstar's Customer Success Manager (CSM), Anthony Odro, the Company primarily relies on Amazon's AWS cloud services to deliver its proprietary investment ratings data, solutions, and services to clients.`
+        `Based on personal firsthand conversations with Morningstar's Customer Success Manager (CSM), Anthony Odro, the Company primarily relies on Amazon's AWS cloud services to deliver its proprietary investment ratings data, solutions, and services to clients.`

         `In addition to Amazon AWS, StackShare shows that Morningstar uses the following technologies, among others:`